run-ai/docs/docs/admin/admin-ui-setup/overview.md

 ![cluster-wizard.png](img/cluster-wizard.png)

+To be able to submit jobs, go to `General | Settings` and enable the `Unified UI` flag.

 ## Control-plane Features

 The following documents describe how to create users, departments, and projects as well as effectively utilize the Run:ai dashboards.